oliviaguest/simulating-damage-in-networks/README.md

 This is the codebase to go with the article:

 Guest, O., Caso A. & Cooper, R. P. (2020).
-On Simulating Neural Damage in Connectionist Networks. *Computational Brain & Behaviour*.
+On Simulating Neural Damage in Connectionist Networks.

 ## Requirements
 You need to have a C compiler ([gcc](https://en.wikipedia.org/wiki/GNU_Compiler_Collection)) installed.
 This comes installed by default on Linux.
 On Mac you need to install [Xcode](https://apps.apple.com/in/app/xcode/id497799835).
 On Windows you probably need [Cygwin](https://www.cygwin.com/) — although this has not been tested.